"Without such a thing as fast food, there would be no need for slow food."Michael Pollan

 About liquid smoke.
 Liquid smoke is made by catching the smoke from smoldering hardwood, concentrating it, and dissolving it in alcohol.
 Many commercial barbecue sauces already have a nice jolt of iquid smoke in them.
 If you are using a commercial sauce, taste the sauce and if it tastes smoky, leave the liquid smoke out of the recipe.
 If you want more, add up to 1 tablespoon.

 About the ribs.
-I have specified baby back ribs above because one slab can be enough for two people, and because they are lower fat than spares.
+One slab of baby backs can be enough for two people.
 If you wish, you can use spares, rib tips, country ribs, and even chops.
-Use about 1.5 pounds per person of the boney cust (spares, tips), or 1 pounds per serson of the meatier cuts (country ribs and chops).
+Use about 1.5 pounds per person of the boney cuts (spares, tips), or 1 pounds per person of the meatier cuts (country ribs and chops).

 1) Skin and trim.
-Slice into 2-3 rib sections.
+Slice into 2 to 3 rib sections.
 Sprinkle with salt.
 Optional.
 If you have a broiler, place the meat about 6" under the broiler for about 15 minutes per side until brown.
 Keep an eye on them because they can start smoking in a very hot broiler.
 If you don't have a broiler, you can brown them in a pan with a little oil.
+In an instant pot you can brown the meat in the pot.
 Otherwise, don't sweat it.
 The little bit of flavor added by browning will not be missed.

 2) Mix the liquid smoke with the barbecue sauce.